iota-community/governance-participation-events/README.md

-# Shimmer Governance Participation Events
+# Governance Participation Events

-This repository contains the configurations for participation events of official governance votes in the Shimmer network.
+This repository contains the configurations for participation events of official governance votes in the Shimmer and IOTA networks.
+Shimmer Governance Events are named [SGP], and IOTA Governance Events are named [IGP].

 ## Current Event `raw`-links

-There are currently no open Events in Governance
+There are currently no open Events in Governance.

 ## How to add a ballot or staking event as a node operator?

+These steps are identical for Shimmer and IOTA Hornet Nodes.

 ### Add event via node dashboard